IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 .. _scalability_guidelines:

-Scalability Guidelines
+Scalability guidelines
 ----------------------

-The discussion of the UTXO model above can be summarised in two guiding principles for avoiding bottlenecks in your app:
+The discussion of the UTXO model above can be summarised in three guiding principles for avoiding bottlenecks in your app:

 1. **Minimise the number of transactions that are trying to spend the same script output.** The number of entities (users) that try to spend a given script output at a single time should be small.
 It should certainly not grow with the total number of concurrent users of the system.
 A good distributed app design ensures that the number of UTXOs that make up the application state grows with the number of active users, and that each user interacts with a small subset of the application's UTXOs only.
 2. **Decouple the spending of script outputs from producing script outputs.** Transactions that don't spend script outputs are not liable to UTXO congestion on script outputs.
 3. **Use minting policy scripts and tokens.** Minting policies are Plutus scripts that can be run without spending a script output.
 Besides being useful for NFTs and other currency-like applications, tokens created by Plutus minting policies can act as *evidence* that some event happened in the past.
 For example, we could write a state machine that produces a token in its last transition.
 This token can then be used as proof that the state machine has finished, long after the last output has been spent.
-In this way, minting policies could be use to implement certain forms of oracles.
+In this way, minting policies could be used to implement certain forms of oracles.

 Examples
 --------